María Fernanda Navarro Oliva

 María Fernanda Navarro Oliva (born 22 June 1996), also known as Fernanda Navarro, is a Mexican tennis player.

-She reached a best singles ranking of world No. 615 in April 2023, and she peaked at No. 397 in the doubles rankings on 3 July 2023.
-On the ITF Circuit, she has won four titles in doubles.
+She reached her best singles ranking of world No. 534 in April 2026, and peaked at No. 379 in the doubles rankings on 25 May 2026.
+On the ITF Circuit, she has won five titles in doubles.

 Navarro Oliva made her main-draw debut on the WTA Tour in the doubles event of the 2023 Guadalajara Open, partnering with Eugenie Bouchard.

-She plays college tennis at the Clemson University.
+She played college tennis at Clemson University.